AntonioNoack/RemsTsunamis/Report.md

 Water surface will assume that the default water height is zero, and will color water above zero red, and water below blue.

+### Fluid Visualization

+All GPU engines (see Section "Engine Types") use a customized vertex shader, so the simulation data can be displayed directly from the GPU.
+It is implemented in the object *YTextureShader*.

+It supports displaying the colors interpolated, or as square cells (option "Nearest Neighbor Colors" of *FluidSim* class).

+The CPU engine supports that shader, or a second mode.
+In this second mode, the triangle mesh is created on the CPU, and then uploaded to the GPU.
+The two modes can be toggled by enabling/disabling the flag "Use Texture Data" of the *FluidSim* instance.

-## Bathymetry Visualization
+### Bathymetry Visualization

 Bathymetry is currently defined as a static (not changing) procedural mesh.
 It's vertices will be set by the CPU, and then sent to the GPU using [vertex buffer objects](https://www.khronos.org/opengl/wiki/Vertex_Specification).
 To visualize bathymetry within the engine, a second procedural mesh needs to be added, because I wanted to keep fluid and bathymetry separated.

 For this, add a "Manual Procedural Mesh" to your entity, and link (via drag & drop) it to the property "Bathymetry Mesh" of your "Fluid Sim" component.

-## Video Renderer
+### Video Renderer

 Additionally to the engine extension, and the performance tester, the object *VideoRenderer* contains an application that can render a simulation into a video using the internal video editor project.